Richard Teague’s styling helped to kill American Motors

 Not so coincidentally, Teague often gravitated toward adapting styling elements from the Big Three rather than building upon AMC’s design DNA.
 And when he did try to display originality it tended to be gimmicky.
 Teague seemed to be more interested in making a memorable styling statement than in enhancing a car’s practicality.

-If Romney had stuck around and tried to turn Rambler into an American Mercedes, I wonder whether Teague would have drifted to another automaker.
+If Romney had stuck around and tried to turn the Rambler into an American Mercedes, I wonder whether Teague would have drifted to another automaker.
 A more international approach to styling didn’t seem to be his cup of tea.
 Or might Teague have adapted, just like he did when Renault took over AMC?

 Of course, Romney didn’t stay and Teague’s styling predilections appear to have encouraged rather than helped to counterbalance Chapin’s bad ideas.
 An independent automaker died in the process.